Friedrich Olbricht: Arrest and execution

 At 21:00, Olbricht was arrested at his headquarters in the Bendlerblock by soldiers from the Berlin garrison.
 Later that evening, Colonel-General Friedrich Fromm held a hastily arranged court martial, supposedly in an attempt to protect himself from being exposed as a silent conspirator.
 Olbricht, Quirnheim, Stauffenberg, and his aide Werner von Haeften were then taken outside to the courtyard and executed by firing squad, against Hitler's orders to take the would-be assassins alive (those who were captured alive received more painful and prolonged means of execution).
 Olbricht was the first of the four to be shot.

+Personal life

+He was married to Eva Koeppel, with whom he had a daughter and a son.
+His daughter Rosemarie Olbricht had married a man named Friedrich Georgi, who also served in the military.